marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Pixel-Island/Game-Cartridges-Vol-2.md

 ![](../images/Game-Cartridges-Vol-2-part-1.png)

 Once you click where I am, the second game cartridge will be available for you to access in your inventory.
 I then started the game.
-I played through normally, but reached a roadblock where the character T-Wizz won't let you pass to the next area below hiim:
+I played through normally, but reached a roadblock where the character T-Wiz won't let you pass to the next area below hiim:

 ![](../images/Game-Cartridges-Vol-2-part-2.png)

 I then exited out of the game to see if anything changed if I played a new game.
 It did!
-While T-Wizz still won't let me pass, it is not to the area below.
+While T-Wiz still won't let me pass, it is not to the area below.
 Instead, it is now in the area above:

 ![](../images/Game-Cartridges-Vol-2-part-3.png)